 - Turning customers into advocates.

 The Social Media Manager is instrumental in managing the company’s content-related assets.
-Google’s #1 search ranking factor is relevant content (content that serves searchers’ needs the best).
+Relevant content (content that serves searchers’ needs the best) is a top Google search ranking factor, which is uber-important for a company’s online authority.
 It’s clear then that managing content should be part of the Social Media Manager’s Job Description.

 Content management duties include: